-Another nifty worth mentioning is that you can also use Instagram Stories to link viewers to your site by inviting them to swipe up.
+Another nifty feature worth mentioning is that you can also use Instagram Stories to link viewers to your site by inviting them to swipe up.

 The catch though is that this is only available to Business Accounts with 10,000 followers or more.
 This is a challenge for most, but it’s also a good reason to start beefing your content up to attract more followers.

-Leverage on IGTV as a New Format
+Leverage IGTV As A New Format